 BOSNIA AND HERZEGOVINA Safer Internet Day Committee

-Humanitarian organization "International Forum of Solidarity – EMMAUS (IFS)" was established in 1999 in Gracanica, BiH with the aim of providing assistance to all vulnerable population groups, including victims of human trafficking, child pornography and online child sexual abuse...
-As a non-profit NGO, IFS operates on the whole BiH territory and is a member of the international organization "EMMAUS International", which operates on four world continents.
+Humanitarian organization "International Forum of Solidarity – EMMAUS (IFS-EMMAUS)" was established in 1999 in Gracanica, BiH with the aim of providing assistance to all vulnerable population groups, including victims of human trafficking, child pornography and online child sexual abuse...
+As a non-profit CSO, IFS operates on the whole BiH territory and is a member of the international organization "EMMAUS International", which operates on four world continents.

-Specific project activities include the establishment of an interactive web portal for children, teenagers, parents and the general public – www.sigurnodijete.ba - comprising information on online safety, safe usage of mobile phones and other communication technology and related information.
+Project activities included the establishment of an interactive web portal for children, teenagers, parents and the general public – www.sigurnodijete.ba - comprising information on online safety, safe usage of mobile phones and other communication technology and related information.
 The portal is available in local languages and English, therewith reaching a wider target audience.
 The most important tool of the portal is the establishment of the hotline – online reporting mechanism that allows for the reporting of inappropriate content, child abuse images and related information.
-Till present, a total of 87 reports were received by the hotline and communicated to responsible law enforcement agencies for further action, as the Hotline is still not allowed to analyse inappropriate content, as to domestic legislation.
+Till end of 2014, a total of 392 reports were received by the hotline and communicated to responsible law enforcement agencies for further action, as the Hotline is still not allowed to analyse inappropriate content, as to domestic legislation.

 IFS-EMMAUS also implements a continuous awareness raising campaign for aforementioned target groups, through the usage of electronic, print and alternative media.
 The campaign promotes online safety through two video clips for parents and children, information materials (leaflets, posters and brochures), as well as education activities in schools.
 The campaign is supported by the young hip-hop artist Adnan Hamidovic – Frenkie, the ambassador to the project, aiming to attract young people, especially teenagers to visit the web portal and report abuse.
-As part of awareness raising activities and in cooperation with local partners – BiH Regulatory Agency for Communication, Save the Children, Council of Europe, Unicef, Microsoft BiH, One World SEE and other, for three years now IFS-EMMAUS celebrates the Safer Internet Day, implementing prevention activities in schools and distributing information materials.
-In 2011, under the auspices of the Ministry of Security/State Coordinator for Anti-trafficking in BiH, IFS-EMMAUS established a SID Committee comprising the above actors, seeking to plan and devise future SID activities in BiH.
+As part of awareness raising activities and in cooperation with local partners – Ministry of Security/State Coordinator for Anti-trafficking in BiH, Communications Regulatory Agency of BiH, Save the Children, Microsoft BiH, One World SEE and other, for five years now IFS-EMMAUS celebrates the Safer Internet Day in BiH, implementing prevention activities in schools and distributing information materials.
+In 2011, under the auspices of the Ministry of Security/State Coordinator for Anti-trafficking in BiH, IFS-EMMAUS established a Committee for marking Safer Internet Day (BiH SID Committee) comprising the above actors, seeking to plan and devise future SID activities in BiH.

-Activities also include educational workshops for children, parents and teachers in schools across BiH, directly reaching a target audience of over 2,500 individuals in schools across BiH.
+Activities also include educational workshops for children, parents and teachers in schools across BiH.
+Educational workshops were held in nearly 55 schools, with more than 2000 children and parents, as well as more than 300 teachers in primary and secondary schools across BiH.
 Sessions are performed with experienced experts and cyber crime inspectors, through usage of interactive learning methods and practical examples.
-These sessions are expanded with Training of Trainers (ToT) workshops that target teachers of information science from selected schools across the country, reaching a wider target audience and enabling for project activities to spread across primary and secondary schools and amongst education workers.
+These sessions are expanded with Training of Trainers (ToT) workshops for that target teachers of information science from selected schools across the country, reaching a wider target audience and enabling for project activities to spread across primary and secondary schools and amongst education workers.
 These sessions include officials from Ministries of Education, pedagogical institutes and related education institutions.